Majestic Vajdahunyad Castle overlooking a serene lake in Varosliget, Budapest city park.

 These tours often include visits to iconic landmarks like Heroes’ Square, Vajdahunyad Castle, and the Széchenyi Thermal Bath, allowing you to immerse yourself in the park’s cultural and architectural treasures.

-Whether you prefer a walking tour, bike excursion, or a relaxing horse-drawn carriage ride, these guided experiences provide a wonderful way to discover the wonders of City Park in Budapest.
+Whether you prefer a walking tour in Budapest, bike excursion, or a relaxing horse-drawn carriage ride, these guided experiences provide a wonderful way to discover the wonders of City Park in Budapest.

-For that, you can go to GetYourGuide or to Viator, do some investigation, and make your choice.
+For that, you can go to GetYourGuide, do some investigation, and make your choice.

 City Park Budapest entrance fee